incentivebeats/pso_pc-dragon_fix/README.md

 - **Pitfall observed:** Display formatting can lie.
 The original `(int)mat[i]` matrix dump made non-zero-but-small floats look exactly like zero.
 Whenever a hypothesis depends on a value being precisely zero (or precisely something), use a format that distinguishes.
 - **Test cycle cost:** Each diagnostic run is ~15 minutes setup + 5 minutes gameplay + 30+ minutes log analysis.
 Iteration is expensive.
 Code review before run > extra runs.
 - **Bug families:** Decomposition is mandatory.
 "The dragon bug" is at least three bugs.
 Treating it as one was probably why prior community attempts didn't progress.
+- **Cross-version binary comparison is high-yield.** Comparing V2 against PSOBB took a few hours of static analysis and produced unambiguous validation that the bone matrix bug is real and unfixed upstream (Section 2.5).
+When investigating long-standing bugs in old games, compare against successor versions: same engine, possibly fixed bugs, possibly not.
+Either outcome — fix found or fix absent — is informative.
+The methodology is straightforward: identify a unique byte pattern in the original (constants, opcode sequences, distinctive control flow), search for the same pattern in the successor, and compare structures around hits.

 ---